-Studies of Pain Mechanisms and Circuits for Development of Therapeutics
+Studies of Pain Mechanisms and Neural Circuits for the Development of Novel Therapeutics

-As a member of the Seal laboratory, you will be part of a culture that values hard work, intellectual curiosity, creativity, innovative thinking and teamwork, thus making it a wonderful place to grow and develop professionally.
+As a member of the laboratory, you will be part of a culture that values hard work, intellectual curiosity, innovative thinking, teamwork and professional development.

 Expertise in patch clamp electrophysiology preferred.